SCIM provisioning allows you to:

 1. If you do not already have a group in Okta you’d like to link with a team in Heap, navigate to the Groups pane, click Add Group, and fill out the form to create your group.

 2. In your Heap application in Okta, select Push Groups and click Refresh App Groups.

 3. Click Push Group and enter the name of the group.

 4. Click Create Group.
 If you have an existing team in Heap you would like to link this group to, select Link Group and enter the name of the team in Heap.
 If you would like to create a new team, select Create Group.

 Your group in Okta and your team in Heap are now linked.
 Any users you add to the group in Okta who are also assigned to your Heap application will be added to the team in Heap.

 You can add users to the group from the Groups section by clicking on a group and clicking Assign People in the People tab.
 You can also assign the whole group the have access to Heap in the Applications tab if you would like everyone added to the group to be provisioned automatically in Heap as well.

 By default all users will be assigned to the default role you selected when setting up SCIM provisioning.
 However, you can also assign roles to users using the Heap Role parameter in the Provisioning -> To App tab in Okta.

-If a user has a value for this parameter then their account will be given that role in Heap.
-If they do not have a value for this parameter or this parameter is disabled then they will be given the default role.
+If a user has a value for this parameter, then their account will be given that role in Heap.
+If they don’t have a value for this parameter or this parameter is disabled, then they’ll be given the default role.

 The Heap Role should exactly match the name of the role in Heap that you want to assign to the user.
 If this value is updated in Okta, the user’s role will also be updated in Heap.
-However, the user’s role may also be changed in the Heap UI and this will not be reflected in the Okta parameter.
+However, the user’s role may also be changed in the Heap app and this won’t be reflected in the Okta parameter.